Aargh! Just when you need it, it lets you down. Anyhow, you are in the right place, this post will show you how to get the juice flowing again.

 - A gas sample looks yellow

 The only way to know for definite is to pull the carburetor bowl and check for dirt.
-In some cases, simply removing, cleaning, and refitting the gas bowl is all that’s required to fix the issue.
-Which is great because that’s a ten-minute job.
+In some cases, simply removing, cleaning, and refitting the gas bowl is all that’s required to fix the issue, which is great because that’s a ten-minute job.

 Anyhow, it is worth trying the bowl clean before going to the trouble of a full carb strip, and so that’s what we’ll try right now.